bitpay/bitpay-checkout-for-woocommerce/README.md

 **WARNING:**
 * It is good practice to backup your database before installing plugins.
 Please make sure you create backups.
 * If you were using a previous version of this plugin, this version (3.0) was completely rewritten to improve the user experience and the security.
-You will have to pair the plugin with you BitPay merchant account (fetch a new API token from the BitPay merchant dashboard).
+You will need to renew the configuration of the plugin (fetch a new API token from the BitPay merchant dashboard).

 ## Support